Bungycode/Personal-Assistant/README.md

 ### Personal Assistant - Event Planner

-The group task for this project was to a create a simple event planner application that allows a user to search for events in given city and provide a list of events to attend.
+The group task for this project was to a create a simple event planner application that allows a user to search for major events happening in major cities that will provide a list of events to attend.
 This app will run in the browser and feature dynamically updated HTML, CSS powered by jQuery and 2 server-side APIs.

 We utilized html, css frameworks - materialize, js, 2 server-side APIs and git to build and complete this project.